-Manager(s) - Person(s) with overall responsibility for providing clinical services(s)
+Manager(s) - person(s) with overall responsibility for providing clinical services(s)

-Measurement of uncertainty - the degree of doubt about a value.
+Measurement Uncertainty - the degree of doubt about a value.
 Uncertainty is usually expressed as the range within which the true value can be said to lie with a specified level of confidence.
 For example, if a person's height is given with 95% confidence as 160.0 +/- 0.5 cm this means there is a 5% chance it is more than 160.5 cm or less than 159.5 cm.

-Non-conformity - Failure to fulfil a requirement
+Non-conformity - failure to fulfil a requirement

-Preventative action - Action taken to eliminate the cause of potential nonconformities to prevent their occurrence
+Preventative action - action taken to eliminate the cause of potential nonconformities to prevent their occurrence

-Quality Management System - A formalised system that documents processes, procedures and responsibilities for achieving quality policies and objectives.
-This helps coordinate and direct an organisations activities to meet user, stakeholder and regulatory requirements and assure continual improvement
+Quality Management System - a formalised system that documents processes, procedures and responsibilities for achieving quality policies and objectives.
+This helps coordinate and direct an organisation's activities to meet user, stakeholder and regulatory requirements and assure continual improvement

-Quality policy - A short document published by management that establishes what quality means to the organisation
+Quality policy - a short document published by management that establishes what quality means to the organisation

-Quality manual - document that states the organisation's intentions for operating within the quality management system
+Quality manual - document that describes the organisation's quality management system